jinxxxoid/tutorials/guide.md

-# Using Persistent Caching with Apache Ignite/GridGain
+# Using persistent caching with Apache Ignite/GridGain

 This tutorial introduces how to use Apache Ignite or GridGain (GG) to add persistent storage for important data.
 [Persistent](https://www.gridgain.com/docs/latest/developers-guide/persistence/native-persistence) storage ensures durability, fault tolerance, and data availability after system restarts.